awsdocs/aws-lambda-developer-guide/doc_source/monitoring-functions-access-metrics.md

 ![\[The CloudWatch Logs Insights reports on the CloudWatch dashboard.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-monitoring-insights.png)

 ## What's next?<a name="monitoring-console-next-up"></a>
-+ Learn about the metrics that Lambda records and sends to CloudWatch in [Working with AWS Lambda function metrics](monitoring-metrics.md)\.
++ Learn about the metrics that Lambda records and sends to CloudWatch in [Working with Lambda function metrics](monitoring-metrics.md)\.
-+ Learn how to use Lambda Insights to collect and aggregate Lambda function runtime performance metrics and logs in [Using Lambda Insights in Amazon CloudWatch](monitoring-insights.md)\.
++ Learn how to use CloudWatch Lambda Insights to collect and aggregate Lambda function runtime performance metrics and logs in [Using Lambda Insights in Amazon CloudWatch](monitoring-insights.md)\.